satish-shrestha-4u/AB_Testing_and_Statistical_Analysis/README.md

 - Seaborn
 - Jupyter Notebook / Google Colab

-Key Findings
+## Key Findings

-* The button versions did not perform equally.
+- The button versions did not perform equally.
-* The red button variants performed worse than the original white button.
+- The red button variants performed worse than the original white button.
-* The text change alone showed limited improvement.
+- The text change alone showed limited improvement.
-* The original white “SHOP NOW” button remained the strongest option when both engagement and business impact were considered.
+- The original white **"SHOP NOW"** button remained the strongest option when both engagement and business impact were considered.

-Recommendation
+## Recommendation

-Eniac should keep the original white “SHOP NOW” button.
+Eniac should keep the original white **"SHOP NOW"** button.

 The tested alternatives did not provide a strong enough business case for replacing the control version.
 Future experiments should focus on clearer, product-specific call-to-action text while avoiding design changes that may reduce user engagement.

-Purpose
+## Purpose

 This project demonstrates how A/B testing and statistical analysis can support product and UX decisions by separating small observed differences from meaningful business impact.